cloudninedigital/dlm-docs/docs/DLM - workflow/2-datalayer-configuration.md

 * **Additional conditions (optional)**: funnel_name equals 'subscription_funnel'
 * **Additional conditions description (optional)**: Only relevant in subscription funnel
 * **Always mark alerts on this field as "high-prio" (optional)**: false

+## Rerunning scans

+By default, the Datalayer Monitor validates the latest day of events on a daily basis, based upon the current configuration, and updates incrementally.
+If, however, you are actively in the process of changing the datalayer configuration, the new validation (and alerts) will only be using the new configuration from the new day of checking onwards only.

+This might mean that if you've changed a lot of configuration, you may